China bans most iPhone sales after granting Qualcomm an injunction against Apple

 "We deeply value our relationships with customers, rarely resorting to the courts for assistance, but we also have an abiding belief in the need to protect intellectual property rights," Don Rosenberg, general counsel for Qualcomm, said in a statement.
 "Apple continues to benefit from our intellectual property while refusing to compensate us."

 Investors were mostly unmoved.
-Apple's (AAPL) stock fell 2% Monday.
-Qualcomm's (QCOM) stock rose 3%.
+Apple's (AAPL) stock closed up nearly 1% Monday.
+Qualcomm's (QCOM) stock rose 2%.

 Shock ruling adds to threat of trade war escalation